badaDev/angular-crud/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## More details
+This project is an angular CRUD(create, read, update, delete) project, it uses a fake json server that allows users to add new products to the list, edit the product and also delete any product they don't want from the list. it was built with angular material.